TripalCultivate/docs/_docs/curation/germplasm-data/germplasm-accessions-importer.md

   | 500  | Advanced or improved cultivar (conventional breeding methods) |
   | 600  | GMO (by genetic engineering) |
   | 999  | Other |

-10. **Breeding Method**: The short unique identifier for the method used to generate this accession.
-In the BrAPI, this would be the `breedingMethodDbId` and then more details for the method would be retrieved via the `/breedingmethods` call.
-11. **Pedigree**: The parental selection history of this germplasm.
-It is recommended to use the format described in [Purdy et. al. (1969)](https://acsess.onlinelibrary.wiley.com/doi/epdf/10.2135/cropsci1968.0011183X000800040002x) (i.e. `maternal-parental\paternal-parent`)
-12. **Synonyms**: A list of alternative names or IDs used to reference this germplasm.
-Multiple synonyms can be separated using commas or semicolons (eg. `synonym1,synonym2`).